terminalcloud/apps/docs/glpi.md

 ## Usage

-Just spin-up your container based on this snapshot and click over "Check your application here".
+Just spin-up your container based on this snapshot and click to "Check your application here".
 Login with your admin credentials and start using GLPI.